Spendcoin (SPND) Market Cap Tops $76.08 Million

-Spendcoin (CURRENCY:SPND) traded flat against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on January 27th.
-One Spendcoin coin can currently be bought for $0.0293 or 0.00000053 BTC on major cryptocurrency exchanges.
-Over the last seven days, Spendcoin has traded flat against the US dollar.
-Spendcoin has a market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+Spendcoin (CURRENCY:SPND) traded flat against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on January 30th.
+Spendcoin has a total market cap of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+One Spendcoin coin can now be bought for approximately $0.0293 or 0.00000053 BTC on major exchanges.
+In the last seven days, Spendcoin has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.